 |Let users know their geographical zone is not supported||Yes||Yes|

 |Print and buy shipping labels||Yes – USPS and Canada Post – more via apps||Yes – USPS is native.
 You can also use the ShipStation app to print for Canada Post, DHL, FedEx and UPS at a discount rate. (this is free for 50 labels a month, you have to pay for extra)|

-Winner: If Amazon dropshipping is an integral part of your business, then it would have to be Shopify.
+Winner: If dropshipping is an integral part of your business, then Shopify has a smarter system.
 But this is a very close call!

 Round 7: Tax Settings

 Online store taxes can be a minefield.
 Especially if you are shipping to different areas around the world, and using different tax rates for your products.
 Luckily both platforms give you great flexibility when it comes to managing them, which will make accounting easier in the long term.